Howard Morris: Directing and later career

-Morris directed some episodes of The Andy Griffith Show, Gomer Pyle, Hogan's Heroes, The Dick Van Dyke Show, the black and white pilot episode of Get Smart and later, episodes of One Day at a Time, Bewitched, and single episodes of many other comedy shows.
-He directed Doris Day in her final film, With Six You Get Eggroll (1968).
+Morris directed some episodes of The Andy Griffith Show, Gomer Pyle, Hogan's Heroes, The Dick Van Dyke Show, the pilot episode of Get Smart and later, episodes of One Day at a Time, Bewitched, and single episodes of many other comedy shows.
+He directed Doris Day in her final film With Six You Get Eggroll (1968).
 Other films he directed were Don't Drink the Water (1969) and Who's Minding the Mint?
 (1967).

 Mel Brooks occasionally cast Morris in his films.
 For example, he played Brooks' mentor psychiatrist Dr. Lilloman in the comedy High Anxiety (1977), the emperor's court spokesman ("Here, wash this!") in History of the World, Part I (1981), and played a bum named Sailor living in the streets in Life Stinks (1991).

 In 1984, he played Dr. Zidell in Splash, a film directed by Ron Howard (the two had first worked together on The Andy Griffith Show).
 He worked with his old friend and trouping partner Sid Caesar as nervous Jewish tailors in the 1998 movie of Ray Bradbury's The Wonderful Ice Cream Suit.

-He appeared on "The Love Boat" (S8 E13) as "has been" comedian Billy Banks in a Christmas-themed vignette "Santa, Santa, Santa" which aired on 12/15/1984.
-In 1986, he reprised his famous role as Ernest T. Bass in the highly-rated television movie Return to Mayberry.
-In 1989, he guest starred on Murder, She Wrote.
+He appeared on "The Love Boat" (season eight, episode 13) as "has been" comedian Billy Banks in a Christmas-themed vignette "Santa, Santa, Santa.".
+In 1986, he reprised his famous role as Ernest T. Bass in the highly rated television movie Return to Mayberry.
+In 1989, he guest-starred on Murder, She Wrote.
 From 1997 to 1999, he voiced Flem on Cow and Chicken.

 Personal life

 Morris was married and divorced five times.
 He was first married to Mary Helen McGowan from 1945 to 1962.
 He married his second wife, Dolores A. Wylie, later in 1962; the marriage lasted until 1977 when they divorced.
-During their marriage, Morris appeared as Ernest T. Bass in a 1964 episode of The Andy Griffith Show in which a party is hosted by a “Mrs. Wiley.”
-He had three daughters and a son, along with three grandchildren.
+During their marriage, Morris appeared as Ernest T. Bass in a 1964 episode of The Andy Griffith Show in which a party is hosted by Mrs. Wiley, which was his wife's maiden name.
+He had three daughters, Devra Lynn, Kim and Gabrielle, and a son, David, along with three grandchildren.

 Death

-On May 21, 2005, Morris died of congestive heart failure, at the age of 85.
+On May 21, 2005, Morris died of congestive heart failure at the age of 85.
 At his funeral, the "Uncle Goopy" sketch was shown; among the eulogizers was Carl Reiner, who praised Morris's ability to improvise.
 He is entombed in Laurel Gardens Wall crypt at Hillside Memorial Park Cemetery in Culver City, California.